Congo, M23 rebels peace signing delayed over wording of pact

 The deal will also address disarmament and demobilisation of the rebels.

-But analysts are sceptical there will be sustained peace in a region devastated by two decades of conflict that has killed millions and left millions more destitute.
+Analysts are sceptical there will be sustained peace in the region, which has been devastated by two decades of conflict that has killed millions and left millions more destitute.

 "I don't think there is a track record in the DRC of these sort of issues being resolved," said Brian Dlamini, a country risk analyst for Rand Merchant Bank in South Africa.
 "The DRC is a country of many countries."

-(Additional reporting by Aaron Maasho in Addis Ababa, Jenny Clover in Kigali and Pascal Fletcher in Pretoria; Writing by Richard Lough and James Macharia, editing by Mark Heinrich)
+(Additional reporting by Aaron Maasho in Addis Ababa, Jenny Clover in Kigali, Pascal Fletcher in Pretoria, Pete Jones in Kinshasa and Michelle Nichols at the United Nations.; Writing by Richard Lough and James Macharia.
+Editing by Christopher Wilson)